The sacred land at the center of the Dakota pipeline fight

 Seated in a camping chair, Faith Spotted Eagle, 68, pulls a blanket around her to ward off the cold.
 Though she lives on the Yankton Sioux Reservation of South Dakota, Spotted Eagle has traveled to these pipeline opposition camps to help women define their roles here.

-As Spotted Eagle speaks, the smell of campfires hangs in the air and sound of chainsaws fade away.
+As Spotted Eagle speaks, the smell of campfires hangs in the air and the sounds of chainsaws fade away.
 When the sun disappears behind the clouds, the temperature plummets.
 The landscape is brown, the wind biting and the arrival of winter palpable.

 A small airplane, presumably monitoring the camp, circles from time to time.
 Men behind her prop up cedar poles.